yassssssser/ibm-ai-eng/README.md

 # ibm-ai-eng
-code written for the IBM AI Engineering certificate
+code for the IBM AI Engineering certificate